alexisrolland/ComfyUI-Blender/README.md

 ## How Is It Different ?

-* This Blender add-on allows to use any ComfyUI workflow and dynamically displays input controls with a simple UI in the add-on panel:
+This Blender add-on allows to use any ComfyUI workflow and dynamically displays input controls with a simple UI in the add-on panel:

 * Create a workflow in ComfyUI **with the Blender nodes**.
 * Export the workflow **in API format**.
 * Import the workflow in the Blender add-on... voilà!

-* Both the custom nodes and add-on are lightweight and simple to install, with almost no extra dependencies.
+Both the custom nodes and add-on are lightweight and simple to install, with no extra dependencies beside the `websocket-client` required by the add-on to retrieve results from the ComfyUI server.

 ![Screenshot Blender](./screenshot_blender.jpg)